Reports To: Multi-Systemic Therapy Supervisor

 II.
 NATURE OF WORK

-The MST Therapist provides multi-systemic (MST) therapy to juvenile offenders with a history of chronic, violent behavior or substance abuse who are at high risk of out-of-home placement.
+The MST Therapist provides multi-systemic (MST) therapy to youth who exhibit frequent delinquent behaviors or substance abuse who are at high risk of out-of-home placement.
 Services are provided to both the child and the family in a home-based setting at times that are convenient to the family.
 MST is an intensive family and community based treatment that addresses the multiple determinants of serious antisocial behavior in juvenile offenders.
 The worker must use this system of intervention which requires complex networking with interconnected systems that encompass individual, family and extrafamilia (peer, schools, neighborhood, court) factors.
 Interventions may be necessary in any one or any combination of these systems.
 Emergency services are provided 24 hours per day 7 days per week.

 The MST Program provides services to families in Kent County referred from Kent County Circuit Court, Kent County Department of Human Services or Network 180.